d88w/ml_sales_forecast/README.md

 - Numpy, Pandas, and Scalers for feature engineering

 - Sklearn models for training and prediction (each model is a seperate notebook)
-  1. linear regression
+  1. Linear Regression
-  2. random forest
+  2. Random Forest